freiland/product-review-challenge/README.md

     * Run the application by entering `ruby app.rb` into your command line
     * You will be promted to enter a file to parse, and should enter `sample-input.txt`
     * To run the test suite from the command line enter `rspec`

-Clone this repository to a directory of your choice.
-In your terminal or console, navigate into the directory where you cloned the project.
-Run the application by entering "ruby app.rb" into the command line.
-You will be promted to enter a file to parse, and should enter "sample-input.txt".
-To run the test suite, type 'rspec' into the command line.

 ## The Problem